Mayfield's sizzling start leads Browns over Falcons

 Ryan finished the day 38-for-52 for 330 yards and two scores.

-Mayfield got the Browns on the board first when he scrambled and found Rashard Higgins from 28 yards out for the Browns first’ first-quarter TD this season.
+Mayfield got the Browns on the board first when he scrambled and found Rashard Higgins from 28 yards out as the Browns scored a first-quarter touchdown for the first time this season.

 Atlanta took the lead in the second quarter with Giorgio Tavecchio’s 40-yard field goal and Ryan’s short touchdown pass to Julio Jones.
 On the drive, Jones caught a 30-yard reception and passed Detroit’s Calvin Johnson to become the fastest to reach 10,000 yards.
 He did it in 104 games, 11 fewer than Johnson.

-Mayfield got the ball back and drove the Browns 85 yard in eight plays.
+Mayfield got the ball back and drove the Browns 80 yards in eight plays.
 He hooked up with Chubb to put the Browns up 14-10 at the half.

 Mayfield was a perfect 12-for-12 in the first half for 165 yards and two scores.